 A: Rigorous safety precautions are used when treating a patient with an infectious disease.
 It is unlikely that you would have been exposed to the virus simply because you were admitted to the same hospital.

 Q: How is Lee Health making sure everyone is tested who needs to be?

-A: We are opening mobile collection sites across Lee County to make it as easy as possible for any patient who has a test ordered by their physician or provider to have their sample collected and return to home quarantine.
+A: We are opening mobile collection sites in Lee County to make it as easy as possible for any patient who has a test ordered by their physician or provider to have their sample collected and return to home quarantine.
 After a test is ordered, your physician or provider will help you make an appointment.
 Doctors collecting the samples are in full personal protection equipment for their protection.
 There are three important things to remember before coming to a mobile collection site: